AndreyUrus/Adaptive-Gaussian-Receptive-Fields-SNN/README.md

 # Adaptive-Gaussian-Receptive-Fields-SNN
-The Adaptive Gaussian Receptive Fields for Spiking Encoding of Numeric Variables
+The Adaptive Gaussian Receptive Fields for Spiking Encoding of Numeric Variables.
+Research materials